engineer-man/piston/readme.md

 This endpoint requests execution of some arbitrary code.

 - `language` (**required**) The language to use for execution, must be a string and must be installed.
-- `version` (**required**) The version of the language to use for execution, must be a string containing a SemVer selector for the version or the specific version number to use.
 - `files` (**required**) An array of files containing code or other data that should be used for execution.
 The first file in this array is considered the main file.
 - `files[].name` (_optional_) The name of the file to upload, must be a string containing no path or left out.
 - `files[].content` (**required**) The content of the files to upload, must be a string containing text to write.